-- -Include PLOs, rubrics, and standards of performance at graduation in all course syllabi, catalogs, handbooks, and websites so everyone, including students, faculty and the general public would know them. - -Clarify program standard of performance for all of your PLOs.
+- -Develop explicit standards of performance for all assessment tools and PLOs.
+Please report the percentages of students who meet these standards at graduation. - -Include PLOs, rubrics, and standard of performance at graduation in all course syllabi and catalogs so everyone, including students, faculty and the general public would know them.